 Cities raise rates to pay for repairs and to respond to conservation.

-The cost of water service in 30 major U.S. cities is rising.
+Map of the cost of water service in 30 major U.S. cities.

 Ohio passes its first regulations on farm practices and wastewater discharges since the Toledo drinking water crisis eight months ago.